An Extended Closure Relation by LightGBM for Neutrino Radiation Transport in Core-collapse Supernovae: Results

+In order to find out which features play the most influential role in the prediction, we look into the built-in metrics for the feature importance provided by LightGBM.
+They are given in Table \ref{tab:feature_importance}.
+The details on the feature importance metrics of LightGBM are given in Appendix ~\ref{appendix:feature_importance}.
+It is apparent at a glance that the flux factor plays a very significant role as expected.
+In fact, not only the flux factor itself but also the non-local features derived from it exhibit high feature importance.
+It is interesting that the collinearity parameter in addition to the baryon density comes next.
+This indicates that the local information on matter density and motions is important in the accurate prediction of the Eddington tensor.

+It should be noted, however, that the feature importance represents the degree to which the elimination of a single feature degrades the accuracy of prediction.
+The metric presented here may not fully capture the importance of each feature.
+It may not reflect its true importance even qualitatively when multiple features work collectively in an intricate way.
+We hence need caution to interpret the result.

-However, the Eddington tensor predicted by LightGBM has several issues.
-Firstly, the predicted values are not so smooth as those obtained with the M1 closure.
+The Eddington tensor predicted by LightGBM has several issues.
+Firstly, the predicted values are not as smooth as those obtained with the M1 closure.
 This tendency becomes more pronounced as we go back in time and see the predictions themselves degraded.
-In fact, the Eddington tensor at 250 ms post bounce plotted in Figures \ref{fig:plot_300_250_11}, \ref{fig:plot_300_250_22}, \ref{fig:plot_300_250_33} is relatively smooth, whereas the lines are more jagged at 100 ms after bounce as shown in Figures \ref{fig:plot_300_100_11}, \ref{fig:plot_300_100_22}, \ref{fig:plot_300_100_33}.
+In fact, the Eddington tensor at 250 ms post-bounce plotted in Figures \ref{fig:plot_11}--\ref{fig:plot_33} is relatively smooth, whereas the lines are more jagged at 100 ms after bounce as shown in the same figures.
 We think that this phenomenon occurs because the current predictions are made for each grid point individually and that the issue could be resolved by adopting a machine learning model capable of incorporating non-local information into the predictions.
-Machine learning models such as Convolutional Neural Networks (CNNs) \citep{lecun1998gradient} or Recurrent Neural Networks (RNNs) \citep{hochreiter1997long} may have robustness to local noises and outliers in the input data, thereby giving smoother predictions.
+Machine learning models such as Convolutional Neural Networks (CNNs) \citep{lecun1998gradient} or Long Short Term Memory (LSTM) \citep{10.1162/neco.1997.9.8.1735} may have robustness to local noises and outliers in the input data, thereby giving smoother predictions.
+It is well known that the use of simple neural networks in image generation tasks often results in outputs with significant noises and blurred edges.
+This is thought to occur because they give at individual points predictions that do not take into account global contextual information just as our current model does not (see, e.g., \citep{foster2019generative}).
+By contrast, CNNs, which reflect such information, can produce cleaner and more coherent images in the predictions at different points.
+We expect the same for the current task by adopting CNNs or LSTMs.